Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sea-Tac Airport said in a separate statement that the Japan Airlines plane was taxiing on the runway while the Delta flight was parked when the collision occurred.

-Facteau said there were 142 passengers on Delta Air Lines Flight 1921 at the time.
-It is unclear how many people were on Japan Airlines Flight 68, but airport officials said there were no reported injuries on either flight.
-Passengers have been evacuated from both planes.
+Facteau stated that there were 142 passengers on Delta Air Lines Flight 1921 at the time.
+It is unclear how many people were on Japan Airlines Flight 68, but airport officials said no casualties were reported on either flight.
+Passengers disembarked from both aircraft.

 X